 The Distillery District was my first stop of the day.
 Designated as the national historic site of Canada, it’s the nicest neighborhood in the city with all buildings made of brick, good-looking restaurants and cafes and different art galleries as well.

 What I really love about the city is having to walk for hours without having a drop of sweat.
-Of course, coming from a very tropical country, I super wanted this kind of cool weather.
+Coming from a very tropical country, I really wanted this kind of cool weather.
 Not to mention, every stop and turn, it’s really clean and beautiful everywhere.
-Even the trees without their leaves anymore were beautiful, i don’t understand coz I am a huge fan of greeeeeens! 🤧 (getting emotional now)
+Even the trees without their leaves anymore were beautiful to me, considering I am a huge fan of greeeeeens! 🤧 (getting emotional now)

 My long walk led me to the Old City Building of Toronto which is now used as a courthouse.
-It’s really one of the grandest and famous structures in the city with the Nathan Philips Square (the one with the skating rink and a huge TORONTO sign) and the New City Building across.
-With a lot of people waiting for the parade, it was quite a nice sight.
+It’s one of the grandest and famous structures in the city I would say, with the Nathan Philips Square (the one with the skating rink and a huge TORONTO sign) and the New City Building across.
+There were a lot of people waiting for the parade that day so it was quite a happy and nice sight.

 I walked to the CF Eaton Centre to grab lunch and look for a power outlet.
 Yes, it’s only half a day and my phone is already running out of battery.
-Anyways, good thing i found a foodcourt in Eaton with working power outlets that I was able to fully charge my phone again.
-I was also quite amazed to know that more than half of the workers in that foodcourt were Filipinos (naririnig ko silang nagtatagalog, nahiya lang akong kausapin at baka englisin nila ako at slang pa)…but yeah i love to see familiar-looking faces ^_^
+Good thing I found a foodcourt in Eaton with working power outlets that I was able to fully charge my phone again.
+I was also quite amazed that more than half of the workers in that foodcourt were Filipinos (naririnig ko silang nagtatagalog, nahiya lang akong kausapin at baka englisin nila ako at slang pa)…but yeah i love to see familiar-looking faces ^_^

 After my tummy (and a bit of my phone’s battery) is full, I headed for my last stop of the day, the CN Tower!
 It was again a long walk from Eaton but thanks to google map, it was easy breezy going to the area.
 My curious self followed a group of anime-looking people to a building without knowing where they’re going.
 And then i saw that there was a ComiCon event pala!
 Everyone was dressed up in their favorite cartoon/anime character.
 I was excited to take pictures of that very unexpected moment but I was stopped at the door and was asked “where’s your ticket?”…oooops!, sareh!, di to libre, inday! ✌🏼I didnt feel the need to watch anymore, bahala kayo jan kala ko libre eh…there are still a lot of alodia gosengfiaos in the area but i lost my interest and did not take pictures anymore, only this robot from star wars (pero promise madaming magaganda na san goku dun!)